Bald Cypress Trees 1-2'

 The Bald Cypress tree, Taxodium distichum, is one of the classic Southern shade trees.
-It is an adaptable species that grows in a wide range of soil and climate conditions across the United States.
+It is an adaptable species that grow in various soil and climate conditions across the United States.
 It is the Louisiana state tree, and due to its popularity, it is a native Midwest conifer.

 As a newly planted tree, it takes on a pyramid-like shape that changes adulthood to a columnar shape.
 Depending on where you live, Bald Cypress trees take on the following appearance: